junxit/us-congress-bills-113/metadata.md

 - 2014-03-14 — Introduced in House
 - 2014-03-14 — Introduced in House
 - 2014-03-14 — Referred to the House Committee on Transportation and Infrastructure.
+- 2014-03-17 — Referred to the Subcommittee on Highways and Transit.
+- 2014-05-19 — Considered under suspension of the rules. (consideration: CR H4439-4440)
+- 2014-05-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4268.
+- 2014-05-19 — Mr. Petri moved to suspend the rules and pass the bill.
+- 2014-05-19 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4439)
+- 2014-05-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4439)